WallStreetMojo

 What is Discount on Bonds Payable?

-Discount bonds payable are the bonds issued at discount by the companies and happens when the coupon rate that if offers is less than the prevailing market interest rate.
+Discount bonds payable are the bonds issued at a discount by the companies and happen when the coupon rate is less than the prevailing market interest rate.
 Such bonds trade at a price less than their face value.

 How does It work?

-If the company issues the bond at a coupon rate, which is less than the market interest rate, the investor won’t buy the bonds of the entity because it will bring a lower return on his investment as compared to the market.
-Further, in such a scenario, the entity will face challenges in raising money through bonds.
+If the company issues the bond at a coupon rate, which is less than the market interest rate, the investor won’t buy the entity's bonds because it will bring a lower return on his investment compared to the market.
+Further, in such a scenario, the entity will face challenges raising money through bonds.

-Thus, to match the return of its bonds with the market, the issuing entity will lower the issue price of the bond.
-Let’s say a US $ 1000 bond will be issued for the US $ 950.
-It means the investor will pay the issue price of US $ 950 to the entity to buy a bond, and in return, he will earn coupon amount on face value, and at the time of maturity, he will receive the face value amount of US $ 1000 as maturity value.
+Thus, to match the return of its bonds with the market, the issuing entity will lower the bond's issue price.
+A US $ 1000 bond will be issued for US $ 950.
+It means the investor will pay the issue price of US $ 950 to the entity to buy a bond, and in return, he will earn a coupon amount on face value, and at the time of maturity, he will receive the face value amount of US $ 1000 as maturity value.

 This transaction will result in the capital appreciation for the investor as he is getting repaid the face value amount resulting in capital gain in his hand.